ilkilab/agorakube/docs/instructions.md

-# Prerequis
+# Prerequisites

-This section explains what are the prerequis to use AgoraKube in your environement.
+This section explains what are the prerequisites to install AgoraKube in your environment.

 ## OS

+Below the OS currently supported :
   - Ubuntu 18.04 (Bionic) - amd64

+## Machine Sizing

+Below the sizing prerequisites for all the machine (master and nodes) :
+- 2 GB or more of RAM per machine
+- 2 CPUs or more
+- Full network connectivity between all machines in the cluster (public or private network is fine)
+- Full internet access
+- Unique hostname, MAC address, and product_uuid for every node.
+See here for more [details](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/#verify-the-mac-address-and-product-uuid-are-unique-for-every-node).
+- Certain ports are open on your machines.
+See here for more [details](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/#check-required-ports).
+- Swap disabled.
+You MUST disable swap in order for the kubelet to work properly.

 # Architecture